-John Deaver Drinko-Baker & Hostetler Chair in Law; Courtesy Professor of Sociology; Courtesy Professor of Public Policy and Management, and Associate Faculty Member in Women's Studies Moritz College of Law, The Ohio State University Columbus, OH 43210
+John Deaver Drinko-Baker & Hostetler Chair in Law; Courtesy Professor of Sociology; Courtesy Professor of Public Affairs, and Associate Faculty Member in Women's, Gender & Sexuality Studies Moritz College of Law, The Ohio State University Columbus, OH 43210

 B.A., Harvard University, History, 1977 (summa cum laude)